Back to Blogs

 The interest rate plus the additional fees are sometimes referred to as the auto loan rate, because it is calculated as a percentage of the principal amount of the car and added on to your auto loan.
 An auto loan rate can vary, and you might be wondering why.
 So, that’s what we’re going to take a look at in this article:

-Understanding Auto Loan Rates
+How Do Auto Loan Interest Rates Work?

 Though auto loan rates are usually single digit percentages, small variations can make a huge difference in what you end up paying for your car.
 The difference between 4% vs 2% can mean thousands of dollars in additional payments.
 These payments are spread out over the length of your car loan, but paying an extra $10, $40, or even $100 each month can quickly add up.